 Under Dean Mnookin, the school deepened its commitment to serving the public, profession and society.
 The Achievement Fellowship program, established in 2017, offers full-tuition scholarships to qualified students who have overcome exceptional challenges in order to attend law school.
 The school has also launched the First Gen In initiative to support students who are the first in their families to earn college degrees.

 The Promise Institute was founded that same year with a $20 million gift, the largest single gift in the history of the law school.
 In 2017, the school also created the A. Barry Cappello Program in Trial Advocacy, offering students a robust combination of classwork and national trial competition experience.

 In 2020, UCLA Law established two new centers in areas of growing importance: the Center for Immigration Law and Policy and the Institute on Technology, Law and Policy, which is the first formal collaboration between UCLA Law and the UCLA Samueli School of Engineering.
-In August 2020 the school will begin a Master of Legal Studies degree, a program designed to serve non-lawyers who are looking to cultivate legal knowledge and skills.
+In August 2020 the school began a Master of Legal Studies degree, a program designed to serve non-lawyers who are looking to cultivate legal knowledge and skills.
 Beginning in June 2022 Russell Korobkin, the Richard C. Maxwell Distinguished Professor of Law, served as the law school’s interim dean through July 2023.
 In August 2023 Michael Waterstone started his tenure as dean of UCLA Law.

 Today, UCLA Law has more than 60 full-time faculty members, many of whom are recognized by other professors of law and jurists across the nation as the most influential scholars in their disciplines.
 The school’s 22,000 alumni include nearly 200 state and federal judges, several members of Congress, top attorneys in government and private practice, leaders in Hollywood, attorneys who are improving the lives of people in under-represented communities, and scholars who teach in law schools around the United States.